Inverness Caledonian Thistle F.C.

-Inverness Caledonian Thistle won the Scottish Cup in 2015 and was runner-up in the Scottish League Cup a year earlier.
+Inverness Caledonian Thistle won the Scottish Cup in 2015, were runners-up in 2023 and were also runners-up in the Scottish League Cup in 2014.
 They have also won the Scottish Challenge Cup three times and the Scottish Football League First Division twice.
-Its highest Premiership position is 3rd in 2014–15.
+Its highest Premiership position is third in 2014–15.

 History

 Formation and early years

-Before 1994, there were three football clubs in Inverness competing in the Highland League: Clachnacuddin, Caledonian, and Inverness Thistle.
-There had also been three smaller sides, Inverness Citadel, Inverness Celtic, and Inverness Union who competed in the Highland League in the late 19th and early 20th Centuries; the latter of these three smaller clubs merged with Inverness Thistle in 1895.
+Before 1994, there were six football clubs in Inverness competing in the Highland League: Clachnacuddin, Caledonian, Inverness Celtic, Inverness Citadel, Inverness Thistle and Inverness Union.
+Inverness Union, who competed in the Highland League in the late 19th Century, merged with Inverness Thistle in either 1895 or 1899.
+Inverness Celtic folded in 1898, and Citadel folded in 1937.

-All three clubs had won a number of local titles, and Inverness Thistle narrowly missed out on being elected into the Scottish League in 1973.
+The clubs had won a number of local titles, and Inverness Thistle narrowly missed out on being elected into the Scottish League in 1973.
 In 1993 the league agreed to expand by an extra two teams, and improved road links to Inverness now meant that competing in national competitions was more possible.

 Caledonian Thistle F.C. was formed in August 1994 from the merger of Caledonian and Inverness Thistle (both formed in 1885), with an objective of taking up one of the two available places in the Scottish League.
 The merger was opposed by some supporters of both clubs, with Caledonian fans staging a number of protests, but the merger went through and the new club was selected to the Scottish Third Division along with fellow Highland team, Ross County.

 Caledonian Thistle started 1994–95 with a game against Arbroath on 13 August 1994, which ended in a 5–2 win at Telford Street Park, the former home ground of Caledonian.
 Alan Hercher scored Caledonian Thistle's first league goal, and went on to complete a hat-trick.
 The club eventually finished sixth in the Third Division, and followed this up with a third-place finish in 1995–96.
-Before the start of the 1996–97 season the club changed its name to Inverness Caledonian Thistle F.C.
+Before the start of the 1996–97 season the club changed its name to Inverness Caledonian Thistle Football Club.
 Part of the application to join the Scottish League was a commitment to move to a new stadium and, a year later than originally planned, Caley moved to the newly built Caledonian Park in November 1996.
 With a new name and new stadium, the club finished 1996–97 as Third Division champions, earning promotion to the Second Division.
 The club spent two seasons in the Second Division.
-After a closely fought campaign, they finished runners-up to Livingston in Season 1998–99, securing promotion to the First Division.
+After a closely fought campaign, they finished runners-up to Livingston in 1998–99, securing promotion to the First Division.